Shortrope/Python-60-days-of/Projects/antsle hooks file/hooks-file-plan.md

     - in the form hostport:antletport e.g. 8080:80

 ## Auto Input
-- Host IP
+ToDo:
+- get host ip
-- antlet IP
+- get antlet ip

+Done:
-- antlet type
+- _get antlet type_

 ## Checks
-- /etc/libvirt/hooks/ exists
-- Valid antlet name
+ToDo:
 - lxc or qemu file exists
 - Host ports already used
 - Does the antlet have an entry in the file

+Done:
+- _/etc/libvirt/hooks/ exists_
+- _Valid antlet name_

 ---